rcsoccersim/rcsoccersim.github.io/docs/papers/robocup2024/index.md

 ### [Mars](./TDP_Mars.pdf)

-- MARS Soccer Simulation 2D Team Description
+- 📄 **Title**: MARS Soccer Simulation 2D Team Description Paper 2024
-Paper 2024
-- Mehdi torshani , Mohammad Maziani , Mohammad Ghasemi , Mohammad
+- ✍️ **Authors**: Mehdi torshani , Mohammad Maziani , Mohammad Ghasemi , Mohammad
 Bonakdar Tehrani , Fakhteh Hosseinkhani , Mahdieh GhasemPour , Afsaneh Imani ,
 Zahra Samadi ,and Mercedeh Ghasemi
-- Report examines the records and performance of the Mars team in the two-dimensional football simulation game.The Mars team began its activities in robotics in 2006.
+- 📜 **Abstract**: Report examines the records and performance of the Mars team in the two-dimensional football simulation game.The Mars team began its activities in robotics in 2006.
 This team has developed various algorithms in the ation league using the Agent2D base code.
 In this report, we will discuss part of this team's